Counseling and Disability Services

 Please refer to the Alcohol and Other Drug Abuse Policy of the Student Handbook for applicable restrictions.

 On-campus residential communities provide students with outstanding living and dining facilities, a staff devoted to students success, and easy access to university resources and services.
-Campus housing facilities can accommodate 476 students in the residence halls.
+Campus housing facilities can accommodate 712 students in residence hall and apartment style living.

 Each student living in the residence halls or apartments is expected to respect individual rights and follow community living standards.